 The 2018 Gifted Cost Study performed by the Ohio Education Research Center under the purview of the then Ohio Department of Education outlined four main gifted cost recommendations: identification, professional development, gifted coordinators, and gifted instructional services.
 These recommendations from the OERC have shaped gifted funding in this state, however; the gifted cost study inexplicably assumed that professional development for general education educators could be eliminated in four years.
-Professional development for general education educators is an ongoing cost and should be funded as such.
+With new teachers joining the workforce and newly identified gifted students every year, professional development for general educators is an ongoing cost and should be funded as such.